kallaway/100-days-of-code/log.md

 **Thoughts:**
 Saturday is a hard day to code for me.
 Maybe not the whole Saturday but the evening because of the meetings with friends.
 Next Saturday I need to code earlier.

+### Day 7: December 8, 2019

+**Today's Progress**:
+I was working on my version of 'oddaj-rzeczy' project from Coders Lab Portfolio Lab.
+I created navbar with Link from React Scroll and styled it.
+Fixed issue with width of header's elements.

+**Thoughts:**
+It was more than 1 hour of working on the project because I needed to rebuild the structure of React components and Sass folder.
+Dividing the code for smaller parts makes it more readable for me.